Sequentia (group): History

-Originally formed in Basel in 1977, the group moved to Cologne, Germany, in the same year.
-The group would work from Cologne for more than twenty years; in 2002, it relocated to Paris.
+Originally formed in Basel in 1977, the group moved to Cologne, Germany the same year, where they would work for more than twenty years.
+In 2002, Sequentia relocated to Paris.

-In 1977, while still at Basel, Thornton and Bagby, together with the group Studio der frühen Musik and some associated singers, staged two 12th century miracle plays relating to St Nicholas; the plays were taken on tour and a live recording from a performance in Amsterdam was put out the following year on an LP entitled Ludi Sancti Nicolai ("Plays of St.Nicholas"; EMI Electrola, 1978).
+In 1977, while still at Basel, Thornton and Bagby, together with the group Studio der frühen Musik and some associated singers, staged two 12th century miracle plays relating to Saint Nicholas; the plays were taken on tour and a live recording from a performance in Amsterdam was put out the following year on an LP entitled Ludi Sancti Nicolai ("Plays of St.Nicholas"; EMI Electrola, 1978).
 Although the singers involved used the name "Ensemble Vocale Guillaume Dufay", this experimental staging of two church dramas can be regarded as the debut record of Sequentia; the dramatic and angular vocal style and the approach to partly improvised instrumentation already has much in common with their later recordings.

+In 2016 the group performed Songs of Consolation, a piece written in the year 523 by the philosopher Boethius during his imprisonment prior to his execution.
+It followed restoration work of the 11th century manuscript stolen from Cambridge University that contained the pieces.

 The only long-term members of Sequentia have been Benjamin Bagby, Barbara Thornton, Norbert Rodenkirchen, and Katarina Livljanic after Thornton's death.
 Margriet Tindemans was a member for the first nine years of the group's existence.
 Tenor Wolodymyr Smishkewych has sung with several projects since 2000.
 The rest of the members are hired according to the needs of the particular project.

 They mainly record on the Deutsche Harmonia Mundi label.